 So when you’re done braving the great outdoors, there’s also this: Germans know how to eat well and drink well during the holidays.

 If you haven’t done so already, join them.
 Put down those microwave taquitos and frozen pizzas.
 Save that run to the food court.
-Find a butcher’s shop, a bakery, and a farmer’s market.
+Find a butcher’s shop, a bakery, a farmer’s market or a Christmas market.
 Start simple by looking up German recipes online.
 Discover mulled wine, or Pfalz wine, or German beer.
 Buy a bottle of sprudel and learn to love the bubbles.

 Kaiserslautern has all of these things, in spades.
 If you’re going to stay local during the holidays, don’t be afraid to try living like a local.
 It makes the season all the more magical!